Expat Financial Advice

 To put some numbers on that, over 20 years you’d have 1.8 times as much money as you would have done otherwise.

-Where can I find a professional advisor?
+Where can I find a professional?

 The trick with financial advisors, particularly for expats is finding a good one.
 Why?